News & Announcements

 Reading Deep Denial by David Billings

 We are opening our minds to White Privilege and exploring options for Racial Justice by reading Deep Denial by David Billings, our second book in our Racial Justice book discussion series.
-Discussions of Deep Denial are scheduled for March 5th and April 2nd.
+Discussions of Deep Denial will be added to our calendar.